-Editor's note(s)-Ord.
+Editor's note- Ord.
 No. 7632, § 1(Exh.
 A), adopted March 11, 2023, changed the title of Section 2.78.070 from "Complaint procedures" to "Written complaint procedures; rejection of non-compliant complaints."
 The historical notation has been preserved for reference purposes.

-2.78.075 Pre-conference procedures.
+2.78.075 - Pre-conference procedures.

-- A. The complainant may be permitted to submit one revised complaint to only add additional allegations of the prohibited conduct section of this chapter.
-This updated complaint must be submitted to the City Clerk following the established policies and procedures within 30 days of the original complaint being filed with the Clerk.
+A. The complainant may be permitted to submit one revised complaint to only add additional allegations of the prohibited conduct section of this chapter.
+This updated complaint must be submitted to the City Clerk following the established policies and procedures within 30 days of the original complaint being filed with the Clerk and within the 180 calendar days of discovery of an alleged violation of this chapter.
 The only amendment may be the addition of additional allegations of violations of the prohibited conduct section of this chapter.
-If an amended complaint is submitted to the City Clerk within the 30-day time frame, the City Clerk reviews the amended complaint in accordance with RMC Section 2.78.070.
+If an amended complaint is submitted to the City Clerk within the 30-day time frame, the City Clerk reviews the amended complaint in accordance with RMC\Section 2.78.070.
 The time frames established in the RMC for actions by the City Clerk, hearing panel and Board of Ethics will be reset using the date that the amended complaint has been accepted and determined to be complete.
-The acceptance of the amended complaint is not deemed to be a continuance. - B. Within 20 City business days of the City Clerk deeming the complaint complete, the City Clerk shall set the matter for a pre-conference before the Board of Ethics and notify in writing the complainant and the public official against whom the complaint is filed of the date, time, and location of the pre-conference.
+The acceptance of the amended complaint is not deemed to be a continuance.

+Within 20 City business days of the City Clerk deeming the complaint complete, the City Clerk shall set the matter for a pre-conference before the Board of Ethics and notify in writing the complainant and the public official against whom the complaint is filed of the date, time, and location of the pre-conference.
 The pre-conference date shall be within 45 City business days of the complaint being deemed complete.